Azure-Samples/resource-manager-powershell-certificate-authentication/README.md

 ![][1]
 - After the script has finished its job, you will get a resource list file.
 ![][2]
-- Here are some code snippets for your reference
+- Here are some code snippets for your reference.
 ```ps1
 function GetAzureResourceList()
 {